 3.1 The artwork must be robust and suitable for display.
 Please note: Due to the conditions and proximity of the Whakatāne Museum display to the galleries, no materials with a propensity to decay quickly, harbour bugs, or track through to the archival museum display area are allowed as part of the awards unless contained and sealed.
 Contact firstname.lastname@example.org if you require further clarification.

 Some examples of non-allowable materials - Loose sand, live plants, ‘wet’ organic matter such as grass cuttings, foodstuffs.

 3.2 Specific hanging or installation systems must be provided with the artwork.

 3.3 The installation of any artwork must meet the health and safety standards and policies of the Whakatāne District Council and Whakatāne Museum and Arts.

-3.4 Whakatāne Museum and Arts reserves the right to refuse works that don’t comply with the awards criteria and health and safety standards.
+3.4 Whakatāne Museum and Arts reserves the right to refuse works that do not comply with the awards criteria.

 3.5 Any unduly large work, likely to encroach on the limits of the available gallery space, may be excluded.

 3.6 All artworks will be inspected by Whakatāne Museum and Arts prior to installation for damage, flaws and entry criteria.